 AMOS: That's Daoud Kuttab, the founder of Amman Net, one of the sites now blocked.
 His newsroom has been in operation for more than a decade.
 He's a pioneer in Jordan's independent news culture.

-KUTTAB: The major newspapers are owned by the government, radio and television are owned by the government, the private - the two private newspapers in Jordan - are owned by businessmen who are totally in bed with the government.
+KUTTAB: The major newspapers are owned by the government.
+Radio and television is owned by the government.
+The private - the two private newspapers in Jordan - are owned by businessmen who are totally in bed with the government.
 So where is independent media?

 AMOS: Some of that independent media disappeared in Jordan on June 2nd.
 The domestic blackout doesn't include Internet giants like Google and Facebook.
 The law also doesn't touch Jordanian bloggers like Nassem Tarawnah.
 He runs a site called Hiba.com.
 He escaped the ban but he joined the protests.

-TARAWNAH: This intricate Web of laws and regulation really aim to kind of create this culture of self-censorship.
-Self- censorship is incredibly high in this country.
-It's about pushing the offline culture of fear online.
+TARAWNAH: This intricate web of laws and regulation really aim to kind of create this culture of self-censorship.
+Self-censorship is incredibly high in this country.
+It's about pushing that offline culture of fear online.

 AMOS: He's already seen online opinions dry up, even on his site.

 TARAWNAH: It makes it even more difficult and challenging to get average people to say, speak up, you know, you can post it - it's safe, because that safety has been kind of eroded.

 AMOS: The government imposed the Internet law as dissent in the kingdom has grown, over high-level corruption, a faltering economy.
 The most recent protests focused on the deployment of Patriot missile batteries and U.S. fighter jets, sent to protect Jordan, according to the White House, against violent spillover from Syria.

 So it's no surprise Internet publishers accuse the government of trying to stifle critics.
 Government officials insist the law protects citizens who've been unfairly slandered online.